 If you disable User Specific Time Zones, all queries of time-based data use the Query Time Zone and Looker converts all time-based data from the Database Time Zone to the Query Time Zone.

-Looker’s ability to convert time zones depends on each database dialect’s support of this functionality.
-The list below shows which dialects support time zone conversion in the most recent Looker release.
+For Looker to convert time zones in your Looker project, your database dialect must support time zone conversion.
+The following table shows which dialects support time zone conversion in Looker 22.10: